MichaelCWalsh7/Milestone-Project-2/README.md

         information provided.
         4. As a Returning Visitor, I want to be able to play the game using my keyboard as well the letter buttons provided.
     -   #### Frequent User Goals
-        1. As a Frequent User, I want to easily check to see if there are any newly added game modes or challenges
+        1. As a Frequent User, I want to easily check to see if there are any newly added game modes or challenges.
         2. As a Frequent User, I want to test my skill by trying longer words at harder difficulties.
         3. As a Frequent User, I want to reset the game at any time, if I win, lose or am in the middle of a game.